Alectus/Tron-TTL/README.md

 # Tron-TTL
 Trying to make a replica of the gigatron in simulide.
+The numbers refer to the numbers of the schematics in the manual.
+For example: schematic 4-8 is page 51 in the manual where Id: 4/8 is pictured.

 https://gigatron.io/